A HISTORY OF

 In 1972, the Presbytery of Santa Fe, the PC (USA) and Menaul School all cooperated in seeing the foundation of the Truchas Services Center on the site of the old mission.

 The Teacherage of the Mission became the Christian Education building of the Church.
-Today it is used for classes, Bible Study, Vacation Bible School and various community activities.
-Often following a funeral at the Church, a meal is served to family and friends by the women of the church.
-This year, summer of 2017, the CE Building was used by the Truchas Services Center summer youth program.
+Today it is used for classes, Bible Study, Vacation Bible School and various community activities. the CE Building was used by the Truchas Services Center summer youth program.
 The program had been displaced from the school site and was in need of space for daily meetings.
 At the request of the TSC Board, the Session of the SMPC voted to let the Center use the building for its activities.

 The Truchas Services Center Board is composed of a number of residents of Truchas, some from the Presbyterian Church and others from the Catholic community.
 Elected members plan activities and plan programs.
 In the weeks following, we will try to provide history of the Center and its activities.